wtsi-hgi/fs-reporting/README.md

 Note that at least one `--lustre`, `--nfs`, `--warehouse` or `--irods` option must be specified with its `INPUT_DATA` readable from the cluster nodes.
 In addition to the final report, its source aggregated data will be compressed alongside it, with the extension `.dat.gz`.
+Otherwise, the working directory and its contents will be deleted upon successful completion; as such, do not set the output or any logging to be written inside the working directory.

 The following pipeline `STEP`s are available:
 * `foo` Do something...